(Breast Surgery; Surgery for Breast Cancer; Surgery to Remove a Breast)

 - To treat severe side effects from previous treatment—some people with autoimmune diseases, such as systemic lupus erythematosus or scleroderma may not be able to tolerate skin side effects from radiation therapy

 - Seroma—accumulation of clear fluid in the incision

 - Lymphedema —swelling of the arm caused by accumulation of fluid in lymph nodes

 - Numbness of skin on upper arm

 - Pain after the procedure, such as burning pr stabbing pain where breast was removed

 - Physical exam

-Talk to your doctor about your medications and supplements.
-You may be asked to stop taking some medications up to one week before the procedure like:
+- Talk to your doctor about your medications and supplements.
+You may be asked to stop taking some medications up to 1 week before the procedure.